Map showing the Nord Stream gas pipeline route under the Baltic Sea, connecting Vyborg in Russia to Greifswald in Germany.

 The blasts changed that perception overnight.

 Intelligence agencies across Europe and North America launched investigations.
 Suspicions ranged from state-sponsored special operations teams to independent sabotage cells with high-grade underwater capabilities.
-Yet, no definitive actor has been named.
+As of early 2026, German prosecutors have identified seven suspects — including former members of a private diving school in Kyiv — and secured the extradition of a key suspect after Germany’s Federal Court rejected his immunity claim.

 The economic impact was immediate.
 Gas prices surged.
 European governments scrambled for alternative supply chains.
 NATO and EU forces increased surveillance of critical underwater assets—pipelines, undersea internet cables, and power interconnectors.